IDNR announces 2024 schedule of waterfowl blind site drawings

-Waterfowl hunters should mark their calendars for upcoming waterfowl blind drawings at several public hunting areas in Illinois.
+SPRINGFIELD — Waterfowl hunters should mark their calendars for upcoming waterfowl blind drawings at several public hunting areas in Illinois, including Sterling.

 The Illinois Department of Natural Resources will host traditional blind drawings at various sites for this year.
-Participants are advised to follow any site-specific drawing procedures.
+Participants are advised to follow any site-specific drawing procedures, according to a news release.

-The Sunday, July 28, sites include Lake DePue State Fish and Wildlife Area with registration 10 a.m. to 2 p.m. at Oak Grove Park, 0.75 miles west of DePue on Route 29; Marshall State Fish and Wildlife Area, including the Sparland Unit with registration 10 a.m to 2 p.m. at the area check station, five miles south of Lacon on Route 26; Starved Rock State Park with registration 10 a.m. to 2 p.m. at Buffalo Rock State Park (large picnic shelter area), three miles west of Ottawa on Dee Bennett Road.

 To participate in a drawing, all applicants must present a 2023 or 2024 regular Illinois hunting license; a 2023 or 2024 Illinois Migratory Waterfowl Stamp at the time they register, unless exempted by law; and valid photo identification.
 Applicants must be at least 16 years old by the date of the drawing.
 No apprentice licenses and no youth licenses will be accepted unless the youth license holder also presents hunter safety certification.